+Methods of research in the social sciences.
+Sociological methodology is methods best suited to research questions, measure concepts, apply sampling procedures, understand data collection strategies, and analyze data.
 METHODOLOGICAL HOLISM: An orientation in research and analysis where the aim is to understand the phenomenon under investigation in its totality as unique and apart from its component parts, rather than to seek to fragment it into known or familiar components.
 The key idea, in essence, is that the whole differs from the sum of the parts not only in quantity but in quality.

+METHODOLOGICAL INDIVIDUALISM holds that all sociological explanations can be reduced to characteristics of individuals who make up the society.
+This position is also known as psychologism: explaining social phenomenon in terms of the psychological dispositions of members of society.
 This is a rejection of macro-structuralists working in the tradition of Emile Durkheim or Karl Marx who assumed that the characteristics of individuals need not be considered.
-They argued that social facts (society) had an existence of their own and that it was these which sociologists were interested in.
+They argued that social facts had an existence of their own and that it was these which sociologists were interested in.

 International Journal of Social Research Methodology - Co-Editors: Professor Julia Brannen, Thomas Coram.

 Sociological Methodology is an annual volume on methods of research in the social sciences.
 Sponsored by the American Sociological Association, its mission is to disseminate material that advances empirical research in sociology and related disciplines.
 Chapters present original methodological contributions, expository statements on and illustrations of recently developed techniques, and critical discussions of research practice.
 Sociological Methodology is the only American Sociological Association periodical publication devoted entirely to research methods.
 It is a compendium of new and sometimes controversial advances in social science methodology.